pkp/pkp-docs/getting-found-staying-found/en/2-getting-found-increasing-impact.md

 ![How Open Is it](assets/chapter2/how-open-is-it.png)

-Source: Scholarly Publishing and Academic Resources Coalition “How open is it”: https://sparcopen.org/our-work/howopenisit/.
+Source: [Scholarly Publishing and Academic Resources Coalition “How open is it”](https://sparcopen.org/our-work/howopenisit/).
 Licensed under CC-BY.

 Developing copyright and licensing policies that address all of these criteria can be very helpful to authors and letting them know what the journal does and does not permit with respect to the articles and other material that are published as part of the journal or publication.
 The Open Access Scholarly Publishing Association provides some advice on how and where copyright and licensing policies should be articulated:

   “Licensing policies should be clearly stated and visible on journal websites and all published material.
 Policies are often stated at the bottom of each page of a website, but should also be clearly set out in an additional ‘Terms of Use’ or ‘Policies’ section, or in Guidelines for Authors.”
-(Open Access, Scholarly Publishers association, 2016 “Best practices in licensing and attribution: What you need to know,”
+(Open Access, Scholarly Publishers association, 2016 “Best practices in licensing and attribution: What you need to know.)”

 ### Copyright Ownership